Troubleshooting a Gas Scooter Engine

 Old gas: If you did not remove the gas during the winter months, or for when storing for more than a few months, the gas can turn stale.
 You will know this by a varnish smell and gummy deposits.
 This old gas will clog up the carburetor so that the engine will not run.

 Check choke adjustment: Another common problem for your gas scooter not starting is that the choke is not adjusted.
 Check to see if the choke is open or closed within the air cleaner.
 This will help you make the adjustments for a cold start.

 Check air filter: If the air filter has been clogged with a lot of dust, or other debris, then it will not get the necessary oxygen into the combustion chamber.
 Remove it and replace it or clean it with some air.

 Besides not being able to start the gas scooter, another potentially dangerous problem is that the engine will not stay running.
 If you are in the middle of traffic, or somewhere that you need power quickly, and the engine cuts out, there are some serious consequences.
 Here are a few troubleshooting tips to help fix this problem.

 Water in gas tank: Water can form through condensation inside the tank.
 You will notice this if there is small beads of water on the bottom of your tank.
 Use a flashlight to see these.
 If so, then you will need to siphon the gas out and replace it with fresh gas.

 Bad kill switch: There are times when a bad connection, or a faulty kill switch will cause the engine not to run.
 Use a voltmeter to check the operation and replace if necessary.

-Plugged gas filter: A gas scooter will have an inline gas filter that regulates the amount of gas that is mixed with the oxygen.
+Plugged gas filter: A gas scooter will have an inline gas filter that removes debris from gas.
 Replace this filter and try the engine again.